saideepa05/wordle-and-fibble-using-RL/README.md

 # wordle-and-fibble
+It is inspired by the reference repo: https://github.com/voorhs/wordle-rl \\
 This project explores reinforcement learning (RL) applied to Wordle and Fibble, 5 letter word-guessing game.
 The agent learns optimal guessing strategies using deep reinforcement learning techniques.
 The RL agent is trained using Q-learning and various action representations to maximize the win rate.
 The project compares the performance of different training configurations and learning strategies.

 ### Wordle is a popular word-guessing game where players try to guess a five-letter word within six attempts.
 After each guess, the game provides feedback on the guessed letters:
 * 🟩 Green → The letter is correct and in the right position.